World Peace (sculpture): Explosion attempt (2010)

 There was an attempt to explode the sculpture with a gas bottle at midnight between 9 and 10 May 2010.
 The police investigated the matter as serious attempted vandalism.
 In May 2016, a prisoner serving a sentence from a different crime confessed to the explosion attempt, and charges were brought against him.
 In May 2017 the court of appeal of Eastern Finland sentenced the perpetrator to two years in prison without parole.
 The court of appeal shortened the sentence originally given by the district court by eight months, as it saw the perpetrator had helped in investigating the crime.

 Demonstration with the flag of Ukraine (2014)

 During the night before the national day of Ukraine on 24 August 2014, flags of Ukraine were hung on the sculpture.
 According to eyewitnesses, in the morning, only torn strips remained of the flags.

-Opposition to the war in Ukraine (2022)
+Move to storage (2022)

 After the 2022 Russian invasion of Ukraine in February 2022, the word "maailmanräyhää" (Finnish for "world rage", a parody of the sculpture's Finnish name) was written on the base of the sculpture and the base was wrapped in blue-and-yellow ribbon representing the flag of Ukraine.

+It was moved away from Hakaniemenranta because of construction of the Crown Bridges project.
+The sculpture was moved along the sea on a barge to storage in eastern Uusimaa.
+It was placed in storage and a pedestrian walkway will be built in its place.
+According to the Helsinki Art Museum, the sculpture will be returned near its current location after the construction.